Galiano Gold (GAU)

 AI Analysis | Feedback

-Matt Freeman, ACA, has been with Galiano since 2020 and was appointed CFO following Fausto Di Trapani's departure in early May 2022.
-As EVP and CFO, he is responsible for overseeing Galiano's financial strategy, planning and analysis, accounting and financial reporting, as well as its tax and treasury functions.
-Mr. Freeman has a successful track record in senior financial roles, having previously served as CFO of Energold Drilling, where he managed a successful corporate restructuring.
-Before that, he held senior financial positions at SSR Mining, where he was instrumental in the company's growth to a mid-tier gold producer, leading initiatives in financial reporting, risk management, treasury management, and M&A activities.
-He received his BA/MA from Oxford University and holds the ICAEW designation.
+Matt Freeman, who joined Galiano in 2020, holds the role of Executive Vice President and Chief Financial Officer, overseeing the company's financial strategy, planning, analysis, accounting, financial reporting, tax, and treasury functions.
+He possesses extensive financial experience and deep knowledge of the mining sector, with a successful track record in senior roles.
+Notably, he served as CFO of Energold Drilling, where he successfully navigated a corporate restructuring.
+Prior to that, Mr. Freeman held senior financial positions at SSR Mining, playing a crucial financial role in its growth to a mid-tier gold producer and leading initiatives in financial reporting, risk management, treasury management, and M&A activities.
+He holds a BA/MA from Oxford University and the ICAEW designation.

-Michael Cardinaels serves as the Executive Vice President & Chief Operating Officer for Galiano Gold.
+Michael Cardinaels serves as the Executive Vice President and Chief Operating Officer at Galiano Gold.

 ```AI Analysis | Feedback